iotaledger/iota-wiki/shimmer/learn/governance/shimmer-governance-intro.md

     - **Voting open:** The user can cast a vote on the proposal.
 Votes are now only registered, but counting votes has yet to start.
 In this phase, voters are free to change their vote without directly influencing the following count of their votes.
     - **Counting:** Now all participating Nodes are actively counting and accumulating votes on this proposal.
 The longer a user keeps its tokens actively voting on this proposal.
 The more votes will be counted for the user.
 Users can change their voting power and opinions during the counting phase.
 Still, this change only influences the future count from the time of the change and does not influence the already counted votes of a user on this proposal.
     - **Ended:** The Proposal counting is over, and the final vote result is displayed.

+A detailed technical description of this voting funftionality can be found in the [Governance - tech](./governance-tech.md) section of the Wiki.

 A detailed description on how to participate in Governance votes can be found in the [Firefly Shimmer Governance Guide](./shimmer-firefly-governance-guide.md)